lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   * otherwise,

     - the fragment sender MUST send SCHC Fragment messages containing all the tiles that are reported missing in the SCHC ACK.
+    If the SCHC ACK shows no missing tile at the receiver, the sender

+      * MUST send a SCHC Sender-Abort
+      * MUST release all resource associated with this SCHC Packet
+      * MAY exit with an error condition

     - if the last message in this sequence of SCHC Fragment messages is not an All-1 SCHC Fragment, then the fragment sender MUST send a SCHC ACK REQ with the W field corresponding to the last window after the sequence.